-Significantly, the snow crab stock continues to suffer from greatly reduced levels of large males and very large males, and a low level of juvenile pre-recruit males, which industry experts projected to be the primary cause of the collapse of the crab stocks.
+Significantly, the snow crab stock continues to suffer from greatly reduced levels of juvenile pre-recruits, large males and very large males, which industry experts projected to be the primary cause of the collapse of the crab stocks.
 See Natural Resources Consultants (NRC), Economic Impact of Bering Sea Crab Stock Disaster on St. Paul and the Need for Fisheries Diversification in Years 2000 and Beyond, at pages 5-6 (Dec.
 1999).
-The outlook for the stocks, summarized from the results of the 2000 trawl survey, is that the "population is undergoing recruitment of crab into smaller size groups, which may produce increases in large males in several years."
+The outlook for the stocks, summarized from the results of the 2001 Eastern Bering Sea Trawl Survey, is that the "Population is undergoing recruitment of crab into smaller size groups, which may produce increases in large males in several years conditioned on losses to mortality and the fishery."
 AFSC Report, Attachment 1, at page 2.
-At the present time, the stocks remain significantly depressed, at an estimated 472.7 million pounds of spawning biomass, only slightly above the MSST of 460.8 millions pounds.

 The cause of the collapse of the Bering Sea crab stocks remains undetermined.
-NMFS' best available scientific information continues to suggest that the decline in the stocks is due to natural and environmental factors and not to fisheries management policies.
-See 66 Fed.
-Reg.
-742, 742-46 (Jan.
-4, 2001) (discussing NMFS' approval of the Snow Crab Rebuilding
+NMFS' best available scientific information continues to suggest that the decline in the stocks is due to natural and environmental factors and not